GracelynRuth/GracelynRuth.github.io/pages/about-my-mentor.md

   image: assets/images/Dr. Li.jpg
   website: https://www.morgan.edu/climate-science/faculty-and-staff/xiaowen-li
   bio: |
-    Dr. Xiaowen currently serves as the Director of the Climate Science Division in the School of Computer, Mathematics & Natural Sciences.
-She earned her bachelor’s degree in Atmospheric Sciences from Peking University, followed by a PhD in Geophysical Sciences from the University of Chicago.
-Dr. Li subsequently joined NASA Goddard Space Flight Center in Greenbelt, MD as a postdoc, and eventually ascending to a Senior Research Scientist affiliated with Morgan State University.
-She joined Climate Science Division at Morgan in Fall 2022.

-    Dr. Li’s research interests include satellite meteorology, precipitation physics and dynamics, aerosol-cloud-precipitation interactions, regional atmosphere modeling, and climate sciences.
-Her recent interests include machine learning applications in atmospheric sciences, including data segmentation, microphysics parameterization and satellite data retrievals.
+    Dr. Xiaowen is the Director of the Climate Science Division in the School of Computer, Mathematics & Natural Sciences at Morgan State Unviersity.
+Dr. Li was also a part of the NASA Goddard Space Flight Center in Greenbelt, MD as a postdoc.
+She is well versed in the field of Atmospheric Sciences and has done research and various publications in satellite meteorology, precipitation physics and dynamics, aerosol-cloud-precipitation interactions, regional atmosphere modeling, and climate sciences.
+She has also been a part of CEALMS by SAIRI for the past years and has worked on similar projects.
+She also mentioned that she has worked with python before, and that we all will be learning together as we progress through the project.

 ---